About Us: Board of Directors

 Peggy Riley Robinson, MS, MHS, PA-C - Federation of State Medical Boards nominee

-Kendra Thomsen, PA-C, MPAS - PA director at large
+Kendra Thomsen, PA-C, MPAS - Secretary - PA director at large

 Our core values guide the way we make decisions and conduct ourselves as individuals and as an organization.
 We believe that values must be embodied by everyone who is part of our enterprise, and we are committed to the PRACTICE of: